Restore a suspended user

 Suspension reasons and their recovery options

-The reason why a user was suspended appears at the top of their user account page.
+The reason why a user account was suspended appears at the top of their user account page.

 Suspension message Definition Recovery options

 Suspended by admin You or another administrator manually suspended the user.
-To restore the user, on the user's account page in the top-right corner, click Reactivate.
+To restore the user, on the user's account page in the upper-right corner, click Reactivate.

 Automatically suspended: